 The 20th International Symposium on Principles and Practice of Declarative Programming will take place 3-5 September 2018 in Frankfurt am Main, Germany.

-PPDP 2018 is a forum that brings together researchers from the declarative programming communities, including those working in the functional, logic, answer-set, and constraint handling programming paradigms.
+The PPDP 2018 symposium brings together researchers from the declarative programming communities, including those working in the functional, logic, answer-set, and constraint handling programming paradigms.
 The goal is to stimulate research in the use of logical formalisms and methods for analyzing, performing, specifying, and reasoning about computations, including mechanisms for concurrency, security, static analysis, and verification.

-Submissions are invited on all topics from principles to practice, from foundations to applications.
+Submissions are invited on all topics related to declaractive programming, from principles to practice, from foundations to applications.
 Topics of interest include, but are not limited to

 PPDP 2018 will be held in Frankfurt am Main, Germany.
 Previous symposia were held at